 What is a bus accident?

 A bus accident occurs when a bus is involved in a collision with another vehicle, a pedestrian, a bicyclist or when the bus driver loses control and has a single-vehicle bus accident.
 While bus accidents are fairly rare, they have the potential to cause more injuries and fatalities because of the number of passengers who may be riding on the buses.
 Some bus accidents also involve people who are struck by buses after they get off or when they are boarding.
 The consequences of bus accidents are potentially more serious than in other types of accidents because of the number of potential victims and responsible parties.
-People who are injured in bus accidents may need to get help from an experienced San Jose bus accident lawyer in order to figure out the complex liability issues that may be involved.
+People who are injured in bus accidents may need to get help from an experienced San Jose vta bus accident lawyer in order to figure out the complex liability issues that may be involved.
+If you have been injured in a vta light rail or bus accident.
+Contact our bus accident attorneys in San Jose today.

 How common are bus accidents?